amitjoy/dependency-graph-osgi/README.md

 3. This assumes that all the target artifacts are kept in `target` directory in respective projects
 4. Alternatively, you can copy all your project JARs inside a separate directory
 5. Switch to this newly created directory in command line and execute `java -jar biz.aQute.bnd.jar index *.jar`
-6. Both the aforementioned commands will generate an OBR `index.xml`
+6. Both the aforementioned commands will generate OBR `index.xml` in the respective directories where the command is executed

 #### Create Bundles List

 1. You need to have a file comprising the bundle symbolic names of the bundles whose dependencies will be plotted on the graph
 2. You can create a `bundles.txt` (or give it a name of your choice) with bundle symbolic names in separate lines.
 You can also use wildcards.
 For example, `com.google.*` will consider all the bundles whose symbolic names start with `com.google.` Apart from it, you can also use negations.
-For example, `!org.apache*` would remove all the bundles from the Graph whose symbolic names start with `org.apache`
+For example, `!org.apache*` would remove all the bundles from the Graph whose symbolic names start with `org.apache`.

 ####